neverbehind/git-release/README.md

 Create release candidate branches with ease! `:)`

-Under the hood `git release` uses the git config system to store lists of branches, and created release files that store the branch list for you.
+Under the hood `git release` uses the git config system to store lists of branches, and creates release files that store the branch list for you.

+*Install:*
+* Checkout Repo
+* `cp /path/to/repo/git-release /local/path/dir/` (Copy the git-release executable to a PATH dir, so you can use it globally)

 *Quick Start:*
 * `cd /to/repo`